0xKitsune/bid_ask_service/README.md

 ```

-### Structure
-- Overview, table of contents and hot links to adding an excchange, adding a new order book, upgrades reflection sections (and whatever else makes sense)

 ### Reflection Section/ What I would change
 - Concurrency model to use mutexes instead of channels for exchange/order book communication
-- The Bid/Ask Ord trait
 - Logging, right now it writes often and could be to a database instead